cioina/cioina.azurewebsites.net/docs/about-this-blog.md

 ## Markdown Extension

-While transforming a markdown file into an Angular component and module, we implemended a markdown extension that will create a navigation menue from all heading lines of a markdown file.
-In addition, we implemented the posibility to include a code block with a special name `angular-template-block` to be iterpreded as a part of the Angulat template.
-The code block below, will be included in the generated Angulat component as a parth of the template.
+While transforming a markdown file into an Angular component and module, we implemented a markdown extension that will create a navigation menue from all heading lines of a markdown file.
+In addition, we implemented the posibility to include a code block with a special name `angular-template-block` to be iterpreded as a part of the Angular template.
+The code block below, will be included in the generated Angular component as a parth of the template.

 ```html
 <div class="pic-plus">